 After after clicking the Create button you are taken to the page for your newly created dashboard, where you are prompted to add the first chart to your dashboard:

-You can add a new sample dashboard even if there is an existing sample dashboard in your Charts project.
-This can be useful if you have made changes to a previously created sample dashboard and want a fresh copy.
+You can add a new sample dashboard even if you have an existing sample dashboard in your Charts project.
+This can be useful if you have changed a sample dashboard and want a fresh copy.

 To create a sample dashboard: